-Plagiarism, particularly in academia, is hot topic.
+Plagiarism, particularly in academia, is a hot topic.
 And now with ChatGPT’s ability to heavily assist in writing anything from essays to dissertations on a broad range of topics, anyone using the tool should be aware of any risks of being potentially flagged for plagiarism – even if unintentional.

-Here we’ll take a closer look at the ai chatbot, and if using it holds any possibility of plagiarism.
+Here we’ll take a closer look at the AI chatbot, and if using it holds any possibility of plagiarism.

 Essential AI Tools

 Winston AI detector

 Originality AI detector